svetoslav0/time-management/README.md

  - Ivaylo Ivanov, ivaylo_ivanov84@yahoo.co.uk, [LinkedIn](https://www.linkedin.com/in/ivaylo-ivanov-4907baa8/)
  - Timi Pashov, pashov91@gmail.com, [LinkedIn](https://www.linkedin.com/in/timi-pashov-5876a1254/)
  - Emin Apturaim, eminapturaim@gmail.com, [LinkedIn](https://www.linkedin.com/in/emin-ap/)
- - Alex Petrov, alex.emilov.petrov@gmail.com
+ - Alexander Petrov, alex.emilov.petrov@gmail.com
 ## :bust_in_silhouette: UI/UX Design
  - Ana Dobreva, adobreva1211@gmail.com, [LinkedIn](https://www.linkedin.com/in/ana-dobreva-99062026b/)
-# Project Description & Documentation
+# :bookmark_tabs: Project Description & Documentation
-# Authentication, authorization & account creation
+# :guardsman: Authentication, authorization & account creation
 ## Login
 The application has two different authentication methods:
 1. The first one requires **email** and **password** in order to login.
 The credentials are validated for different set on criteria - the email has to be valid, the email has to be associated with an existing account that is active, and the password has to be valid.
 If some of those criteria is not satisfied, an error message will be shown that says that the login was not successful.